 Visit Guinness Storehouse.
 With an address at the world-famous St. James's Gate.
 Here you will tour the world-renowned brewery and enjoy a perfect complimentary pint of Guinness in the Gravity Bar — located at the top of a glass tower that commands spectacular views of Dublin City.

 Your farewell dinner and evening entertainment includes a Traditional Music Night at The Merry Ploughboy Pub—one of Dublin's iconic trad music venues.

 Today marks the end of the 14 Day Iconic Tour of Ireland.

-After a final great Irish breakfast this morning there will be 3 group transfers between 0500 and 1100 for you to choose from to transfer you to Dublin Airport for your return flight home.
+After a final great Irish breakfast this morning, there will be 3 group airport transfers between 0500 and 1100 to transfer you to Dublin Airport for your return flight home.

 There are 3 group airport transfers this morning, between 5am and 11am, from Clayton Hotel Charlemont to Dublin Airport.